bucs110fall2023/final-project-team-space/README.md

 ## Project Description

 For our final project, we want to create a two-player game where two spaceships, facing each other horizontally, will fight by firing laser bolts under one side has hit the other a certain number of times.
+Class-main is draft 1 and main is draft 2.

 ***